AntonioDaria/ruby_parser/README.md

 ```
    U S E R
 ╔════════════╗
-║  Terminal  ║  Interaction with log parser app
+║  Terminal  ║  Interaction with log parser app.
 ╚════════════╝
       |
       |
       |
 ╔════════════╗
-║            ║  - Opens the log file and stores the data into a Hash data type
+║            ║  - Opens the log file and stores the data into a Hash data type.
-║   Counter  ║  - Returns the number of views per page
+║   Counter  ║  - Returns the number of views per page.
-║            ║  - Return the number of unique views per page
+║            ║  - Return the number of unique views per page.
 ╚════════════╝
        |             ╔═════════════════╗
        |             ║                 ║ - Module; no state
-       |------------>║ Formatter       ║ - Displays the formatted results
+       |------------>║ Formatter       ║ - Displays the formatted results.
                      ║                 ║
                      ╚═════════════════╝
 ```